Acce0ss/diary-engine/README.md

 Testing
 -------

+NOTE: Tests currently only work on *nix systems, as it is assumed that /tmp/ exists and is writable.
+Most of the tests are unit tests, but some of them use file IO and so on, which should not be present in "proper" unit tests, but as a part of integration tests.
+Nevertheless, I did not deem this necessary for this small project.

-The automated unit tests are made using the cxxtest-framework.
+The automated tests are made using the cxxtest-framework.
 To generate and compile the tests, you need to install it.
 Most Linux distributions have a package for it.
 More information at http://cxxtest.com/.